How to get Wellness Reward

 Health Savings Plan: an additional $90 University of Arkansas employer contribution to your HSA

 In support of the University’s tobacco-free efforts, a monthly $50 tobacco surcharge ($23.08 if paid biweekly) will be charged to you if you are enrolled in the medical plan and:

 - You do not complete the Tobacco Pledge, or

 - You do not certify your enrollment in a tobacco cessation program, or

 - You elect to continue to use tobacco.

 If you are assessed the surcharge, you will pay it with after-tax payroll deductions.
 The surcharge will be deducted from your pay.
 It will be a separate deduction, not an addition to your medical insurance premium.

 You may choose to participate in a tobacco-free/tobacco cessation program to avoid the tobacco surcharge without completing an annual wellness exam and without earning the wellness incentive.
 In other words, take the tobacco pledge –which is really a tobacco-free pledge — to avoid the surcharge.
 Then if you also have a qualified wellness exam by Oct.
 31, you’ll also get the wellness reward.

 The surcharge will apply for the entire calendar year.
-However, you may have a mid-year “do over” opportunity to submit an updated Tobacco Pledge by the end of May.
+However, you may have a mid-year “do over” opportunity to submit an updated Tobacco Pledge.
 If you do so, and you check the box that qualifies you as a non-tobacco user (either because you are a non-user or because you commit to enrolling in a cessation program), you won’t be charged the surcharge starting with the first pay period in July and through December.
-An announcement will be made in the spring to those paying the surcharge if this opportunity is given.
+An announcement with specific dates will be made in the spring to those paying the surcharge.

-Remember, you will need to re-take the Tobacco Pledge annually each November.
+Remember, you will need to re-take the Tobacco Pledge annually each fall.